-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ALL NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
-Proposal 1 - Election of Directors for terms that expire at the 2019 Annual Meeting NOMINEES: Roch B. Lambert Peter G. Leemputte WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) 2.
-Proposal 2 - Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for fiscal year 2017 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
+"FOR" ALL NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
+IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+Proposal 1 - Election of Directors for terms that expire at the 2020 Annual Meeting NOMINEES: FOR ALL NOMINEES O Donald C. Campion O Tzau-Jin (TJ) Chung Improvementation FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) Proposal 2 - Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for fiscal year 2018 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
 This proxy when properly executed will be voted as directed herein by the undersigned shareholder.
 If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposal 2.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle rext to each nominee you wish to withhold, as shown here: Signature of Shareholder Date: Date: Up, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Shareholder Date: Note: Please sign exactly as your name or names appear on this Prory.
+When shares are held inin Signature of Shareholder fy, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full Note: These sign exactly do your name or reines appear on this ricky, which have a single of the provide a spectrum, down and a solution, and the provide a grant and a solution of the provide a spectrum in a state of the provide and the provide a spectrum in a state of the provide and

-Proxy for Annual Meeting of Shareholders on October 25, 2016 Solicited on Behalf of the Board of Directors
+Proxy for Annual Meeting of Shareholders on October 17, 2017 Solicited on Behalf of the Board of Directors

-The undersigned hereby appoints Terry McNew and Timothy M. Oxley, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Shareholders of MCBC HOLDINGS, INC., to be held October 25, 2016 at the Hilton Knoxville Airport, 2001 Alcoa Highway, Alcoa, TN 37701, and at any adjournments or postponements thereof, as follows:
+The undersigned hereby appoints Terry McNew and Timothy M. Oxley, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Shareholders of MCBC HOLDINGS, INC., to be held October 17, 2017 at the Hilton Knoxville Airport, 2001 Alcoa Highway, Alcoa, TN 37701, and at any adjournments or postponements thereof, as follows: